Mortgage Insurance vs. Homeowners Insurance

 Unlike home insurance, mortgage insurance isn’t always required.
 If you’re purchasing a traditional loan and plan to put down 20 percent or more of your loan amount, PMI typically won’t be required.
 But if you’re putting down less than 20 percent, have a less-than-stellar credit history or you’re applying for an FHA loan, this extra protection may be a requirement.
 This is because most mortgage companies want extra assurance that they’ll get their money back.
 Because of this, your mortgage company will typically choose the PMI provider as well.

 Other insurance policies worth mentioning

 So once you’ve purchased your home and mortgage insurance you’re done, right?
 Think again.
 If you want to protect your home and belongings fully, there are a few other insurance policies to consider.
-If you want to protect yourself from any potential issues with the title, owner’s title insurance is your best bet.
+If you want to protect yourself from any potential issues with the title, owner’s title insurance (or even enhanced title insurance) is your best bet.
 On the other hand, P&C insurance offers additional protection for your property and liability throughout the life of your mortgage.
-For more information on the best insurance riders to buy based on your needs, check out our home insurance learning center.
+For more information on the best insurance riders to buy based on your needs, check out our learn center.